MenoncleMaya/ObsidianRendorsia/Zone/Renodorsia/Semper/Dungeons/Crypt of the kings.md

 - **The Crypt’s Collapse?** If they reject the Puppet Master, the crypt may begin to crumble, forcing an escape sequence.

-They Pick up an envelope in the middle of the room from te puppetere (Good Luck Mael)
+They Pick up an envelope in the middle of the room from the puppeteer (Good Luck Mael)